 Scottish Album of the Year Award opens for submissions

-The Scottish Album of the Year Award is returning for its 10th year with an open call for submissions.
+The Scottish Album of the Year (SAY) Award is returning for its 11th year and is opening for submissions from artists and fans.

 Organisers say the recovery from the pandemic makes the awards “more crucial than ever”.

 This year’s awards ceremony will take place at the Albert Halls in Stirling on October 20.

 The winner receives £20,000 while runners-up receive £1,000.